lentra0/containerized-blog-platform/README.md

 ## 🗄️ Database Backups

-Run the backup script:
+Run the backup script (saves a local copy):

 ```bash
 bash backend/app/scripts/backup.sh
 ```

-Backups are stored in `backups/`.
-For S3 upload, set `AWS_BUCKET` and AWS credentials in `.env`.
+Backups are stored locally in `backups/` by default.
+Optional: to upload backups to S3 or an S3-compatible storage, set `AWS_BUCKET` and AWS credentials in `.env` (the upload step is skipped when `AWS_BUCKET` is not set).

 ---